Baháʼu'lláh

 Baháʼu'lláh (/fa/, born Ḥusayn-ʻAlí; 12 November 1817 – 29 May 1892) was an Iranian religious leader who founded the Baháʼí Faith.
 He was born to an aristocratic family in Iran and was exiled due to his adherence to the messianic Bábism.
-In 1863, in Ottoman Iraq, he first announced his claim to a revelation from God and spent the rest of his life in further imprisonment in the Ottoman Empire.
+In 1863, in Ottoman Iraq, he first announced his claim to a revelation from God.
+He spent the rest of his life in further imprisonment in the Ottoman Empire.
 His teachings revolved around the principles of unity and religious renewal, ranging from moral and spiritual progress to world governance.

 Baháʼu'lláh was raised with no formal education but was well-read and devoutly religious.
 His family was considerably wealthy, and at the age of 22 he turned down a position in the government, instead managing family properties and donating time and money to charities.
 At the age of 27 he accepted the claim of the Báb and became one of the most outspoken supporters of the new religious movement which advocated, among other things, abrogation of Islamic law, which attracted heavy opposition.
 At the age of 33, during a governmental attempt to exterminate the movement, Baháʼu'lláh narrowly escaped death, his properties were confiscated, and he was banished from Iran.
 Just before leaving, while imprisoned in the Síyáh-Chál dungeon, Baháʼu'lláh claimed to receive revelations from God marking the beginning of his divine mission.
-After settling in Iraq, Baháʼu'lláh again attracted the ire of Iranian authorities, and they requested that the Ottoman government move him farther away.
+After settling in Ottoman Iraq, Baháʼu'lláh again attracted the ire of Iranian authorities, and they requested that the Ottoman government move him farther away.
 He spent months in Constantinople where the authorities became hostile to his religious claims and put him under house arrest in Edirne for four years, followed by two years of harsh confinement in the prison-city of Acre.
 His restrictions were gradually eased until his final years were spent in relative freedom in the area surrounding Acre.